ArtemZiablov/ProjectLibrary/README.md

 1. **Search and Filters:**
    - Powerful search functionality to find books based on various criteria.
-   - Filters for quick access to specific genres, authors, or available books.
+   - Filters for quick access to specific genres, authors, or titles.

 2. **Book Reservation:**
    - Reserve books that are currently checked out by other readers.